Using OpenAPI Spec

 For rapid development, you can print the rendered template directly to stdout in your terminal.

-Add the --dry-run xml
+--dry-run xml